xander-bennett/human-resources-analytics/README.md

 # You okay?
 ## Analyzing employee absenteeism with Python, SQL, and Tableau

-Using data science and machine learning to who figure out who is more likely to click on an ad.

 # Summary:

 Extracting information from company data to predict whether an employees abscense based on the the illness as well as a number of contributing factors.